AryanPopalghat/ModelVerse-Atlan-/README.md

 - `styled-components` for styling
 - `react-router-dom` for navigation

-## Performance

-Page load time is a crucial factor for user experience.
-We measured the load time using Lighthouse in Chrome DevTools, which provides a detailed report of performance metrics.

-## Optimizations

-To enhance performance, the following optimizations were implemented:

-- **Lazy Loading:** Components are lazy-loaded to reduce the initial load time.
-- **Compression:** Assets are compressed to decrease the size of the files transferred.
-- **Caching:** Implemented caching strategies for API responses to reduce server hits.
-- **Debouncing:** Debounced API calls in search functionalities to limit the number of requests.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.